rcl-learn/docs/marketing/marketingtag.md

 The Google Analytics tag is use to track page views in an organization's site.
 The following pages are tracked :

-- Site home page
+- Organization page

-- Event groups page
+- Event Group page

-- Event details page
+- Event Details page

-In this way, you can track a site's views and you event views.
+In this way, you can track your event views.

 - In Google Analytics, create a new property.

-- Name the property with your shared or custom domain name, eg. ``constoso.cloudtntcom``.
+- You may name the property ``rcl learn``.

-- Set up a data stream with your shared or custom domain URL, eg. ``https://contoso.cloudtnt.com``.
+- Set up a data stream with your shared or custom domain URL, eg. ``https://learn.rclapp.com``.

-- Copy the ``MEASUREMENT ID`` to install in the portal later on.
+- Copy the ``MEASUREMENT ID`` to install in the Organizer portal later on.

 - In the RCL Learn portal, navigate to ``Marketing >> Marketing Tag``.